-During the installation of Windows NT, you can designate a system to be a Primary Domain Controller , Backup Domain Controller, or a Server.
+During the installation of Windows NT, you can designate a server to be a Primary Domain Controller , Backup Domain Controller, or a Windows NT server.

 The Primary Domain Controller provides a centralized management location for the network and performs the validation of all user logins and permissions.
-To provide the best performance, avoid running Sybase SQL Server on the Primary Domain Controller.
+To provide the best performance, avoid running Sybase SQL Server on a Primary Domain Controller server.
 The performance impact can vary depending upon the number of user logins, level of security, and the available system bandwidth.

-The Backup Domain Controller1, does not incur as much overhead in the network management and administration as the Primary Domain Controller.
-The Backup Domain Controller is part of a domain and incurs overhead in maintaining a replicate copy of the Primary Domain Controller user logins, permissions, and scripts.
+The Backup Domain Controller, does not incur as much overhead in the network management and administration as the Primary Domain Controller.
+The Backup Domain Controller server is part of a domain and incurs overhead in maintaining a replicate copy of the Primary Domain Controller server.